dafny-lang/dafny/docs/_includes/Modules.md

                  // because there already is one import M = MyModule // OK.
 M and MyModule are equivalent
 ```

+## Export Sets

+TO BE WRITTEN -- including provides and reveals lists
+TO BE WRITTEN -- opened imports are not exported
+TO BE WRITTEN -- module facades

 ## Opening Modules